pashashiz/scanet3/README.md

 The input data is expected to be `RDD[Array[TensorType]`.
 Usually, `TensorType` is choosen to be `Float` since it performs best on GPU, also `Double` can be used.

+## Examples

+### ANN

-Example of a simple MNIST dataset classifier:
+Example of a simple MNIST dataset classifier with Fully Connected Neural Network:

 ``` scala
 val (trainingDs, testDs) = MNIST.load(sc, trainingSize = 30000)